Accurate Split

 Function Description

-Accurate Split is used to precisely split a line object into multiple parts at specified locations.
-It is suitable for scenarios such as splitting linear features like roads and rivers by specific lengths or proportions.
+Accurate split is used to precisely split a line object into multiple parts at a specified position.
+It is suitable for scenarios where line features such as roads and rivers need to be split by a specific length or ratio.

-This function is only supported for line objects in 2D and 3D line layers as well as CAD layers.
-When using this function, the layer containing the object to be split must be in the Editable state.
+This function only supports line objects in 2D and 3D line layers and CAD layers.
+When using this function, the layer of object to be split must be in the Editable state.

 Function Entry

-• Edit Data tab -> Feature Editing group -> Line editing -> Connect and Break -> Accurate Split
+• Edit Data tab -> Object Editing group -> Line editing -> Connect and break -> Accurate Split

 Operation Instructions

-2. In the Edit Data tab, click the Accurate Split button in the Connect and Break group under the Line editing drop-down menu.
-The Precise Break Settings dialog box will pop up.
+2. On the Edit Data tab, in the Line editing drop-down menu, click the Accurate Split button in the Connect and break group to pop up the Precise Break Settings dialog box.

-3. In the popped-up dialog box, you can browse the object's information, including the object ID and object length, and also set the method for accurate split.
+3. In the pop-up dialog box, you can browse object information, including object ID and object length, and also set the accurate split method.
 Two splitting methods are provided: Two-segment and Multi-segment.
-Choose a splitting method according to your operational needs.
+Select a splitting method based on your operation needs.

-• When Two-segment is selected, you can choose to split by Percent or Distance:
+• When Two-segment is selected, you can split by Percent or Distance:

-• By Distance: Splits the line from an endpoint using a specified distance value.
-After the split is complete, the line object will be divided into two segments.
+• By Distance: Use a specified distance value to accurately split the line from the endpoint.
+After splitting, the line object is divided into two segments.

-• When Multi-segment is selected, you can choose to split by Classes or by Interval:
+• When Multi-segment is selected, you can split by Classes or by Interval:

-• By Number of Segments: Splits the line object by the number of segments.
-It allows users to split the line object into several line segments of equal length according to the specified number of segments.
-After the split is complete, the line object is divided into the specified number of segments, creating one or more new objects.
+• By Number of Segments: Split the line object by a specified number of segments, dividing the line object into equal-length segments.
+After splitting, the line object is divided into the specified number of segments, creating one or more new objects.

-• By Interval: The application automatically calculates the number of segments using the specified interval size.
-The last segment, even if shorter than the interval value, will also be created as a separate segment.
-For example, if a line object's length is 13 and the interval size is set to 5, after splitting by interval, the line object will be divided into two segments of length 5 and one segment of length 3.
+• By Interval: Using a specified interval size, the application automatically calculates the number of segments to split.
+The last segment that is less than the interval value will also be split into a segment.
+For example, if the line object length is 13 and the interval size is set to 5, after splitting by interval, the line object is split into two segments of length 5 and one segment of length 3.

-4. After setting is complete, click the OK button to finish the operation.
+4. After setting, click the OK button to complete the operation.
 The split objects are highlighted in red and blue on the map.

-5. After splitting, the original line object will be deleted, and multiple new line objects will be generated.
-For the generated new objects, the system fields are assigned by the system, and the non-system field attributes retain those of the original line object.
+5. After splitting, the original line object is deleted, and multiple new line objects are generated.
+The system fields of the new objects are assigned by the system, and the non-system field attributes retain the attributes of the original line object.

-• Splitting parametric objects such as arcs, three-point arcs, and spline curves is not supported.
+• Parametric objects such as arcs, three-point arcs, and spline curves are not supported for splitting.

 • Splitting closed objects.
-In SuperMap, a closed line object (e.g., a circle, rectangle, etc.) is considered an object whose start point and end point coincide.
+In SuperMap, closed line objects (e.g., circles, rectangles) are considered as objects where the start point and end point coincide.
 This coincident start and end point is called the endpoint.
-For a closed line object, after performing a split operation, the system will automatically split the object at its endpoint.
+For closed line objects, after performing the split operation, the system will automatically split the endpoints of the closed object simultaneously.

 Related Topics